goeh/micronaut-kafka-spring-issue/README.md

     Spring recieved message from 77,105,99,114,111,110,97,117,116

+## Spring side

-A message sent from Spring Cloud Stream sends the header 'sender' as "value".
+A message sent from Spring Cloud Stream to Kafka sends the header 'sender' as a quoted string "value".

 ```
 return MessageBuilder.withPayload(book)